 - $750 per month covers the cost of weekly visits by a doctor

 - $100 per month provides pharmaceutical supplies and tests

 A balanced diet and proper nutrition are important for any child, but even more so for children with HIV/AIDS.

-- $920 per month to purchase additional vegetables, milk, rice and other staples
+- $920 per month purchases vegetables, milk, rice and additional staples

-- $115 per month to ensure clean water is delivered daily
+- $115 per month ensures clean water is delivered daily

 Education for the children is a key to living independently in the future.

 - $600 per month pays for school fees, books and supplies